lowjiansheng/personal-portfolio/content/blog/gatsby-build-blog/I used Gatsby and Netlify to develop my personal s 32936287852347eb8d6bd57d62c81bed.md

 ---
-title: I used Gatsby and Netlify to develop my personal site in less than 3 hours
+title: I used GatsbyJS and Netlify to develop my personal site in less than 3 hours
 date: "2020-07-04T22:12:03.284Z"
+slug: gatsby-personal-side
 ---

 I've been thinking of developing my personal site for many months now, but have been putting that idea off due to procrastination (haven't we all).
 It was until I discovered Gatsby and Netlify.
 I realised that it actually doesn't require a lot of effort to do so.

 For those of you who have not heard of Gatsby, it's basically a framework for building fast static sites using ReactJS.
 As compared to server rendered websites, static sites are much faster as all assets are bundled at build time and served to the client.
 This is the perfect setup for my use case.

-# Setting up Gatsby
+## Setting up Gatsby

 To install Gatsby on your computer, make sure you have npm already installed on your computer.
 If not, you can install it by running `brew install npm`.